Create a webhook automation

 2. [Create a webhook](#create-a-webhook) to define the endpoint and authorization details and grant the integration access to any secrets it needs.

-3. [Create the automation](#create-an-automation) to define the [event](/models/automations/automation-events) to watch for and the payload W\&B will send.
+3. [Create the automation](#create-an-automation) to define the [event](/models/automations/automation-events) to watch for and the payload W\&B sends.
 Grant the automation access to any secrets it needs for the payload.

 ## Create a webhook